What is IGETC?

-The IGETC was developed by the Academic Senates of the CCC, UC and CSU for use by California Community College transfer students.
+The IGETC was developed by the Academic Senates of the CCC, UC and CSU for use by CCC transfer students.
 A student may be IGETC certified if they have completed coursework at a California Community College(s) without regard to current enrollment status or number of units accrued at a CCC.

 Students who enroll at a UC or CSU campus, then leave and attend a community college, and subsequently return to a different UC or CSU campus may use the IGETC.